NullP0int/autodarts.io-readme/RP4-Raspbian-Desk-Setup.md

 This takes about 5 minutes, depending on your SD-Card and Card-Reader and if finished should tell you to take out the SD-Card
 <img src="images/piimagefinished.jpg" width="30%" height="30%">

+- Now you can insert it to your Raspberry Pi and fire it up.

+## Prepare Linux Desktop:

+when your Raspberry Pi has started its greeting you with a friendly